microsoft/adaptive_cloud_community/README.md

 ## Who is the "community"

 Rather you are a customer, partner, Microsoft employee or just someone who loves tech, for us, you are part of our community.
-The content presented in our calls is **not under a non-disclosure agreement (NDA)** and public because all our mission is just to spread the ❤️ for Azure Hybrid Cloud solutions and technologies.
+The content presented in our calls is **not under a non-disclosure agreement (NDA)** and public because our mission is just to spread the ❤️ for Azure Hybrid Cloud solutions and technologies.

 ## Meetup agenda